CaroHaensch/carohaensch.github.io/index.md

 **Postdoctoral researcher** Since 10/2021 <br>
 *Institute for Employment Research* <br>
+*High-frequency Online Personal Panel (HOPP) "life and work situations in times of Corona"*  <br>

 **Postdoctoral researcher** Since 04/2021 <br>
 *University of Munich* <br>
+*Chair of Statistics and Data Science in Social Sciences and the Humanities*  <br>

 **Doctoral researcher** 08/2019-02/2021 <br>
 *University of Mannheim* <br>